 - 1 cup of water (if necessary, to improve consistency)

-- Lemon or Lime Juice (for flavor, if desired)
+- 1 tsp lime juice (for flavor, if desired)

-Step 1 – Remove the skin from the cucumbers with a knife or a potato peeler.
+- To make cucumber juice, remove the skin of the cucumbers with a knife or a potato peeler.

 Cucumber juice can be a healthy and refreshing beverage on a hot summer day but it also has many other therapeutic or medicinal uses, especially for the hair and skin.

-Hair Treatment: Due to the presence of vitamin C, copper, vitamin K and various sulfuric compounds in cucumber juice, it has often been used in the hair to promote healthy growth and an irritation-free scalp.
-The cooling and antioxidant properties of this juice can relieve inflammation and deliver nutrients directly to the site of the hair follicles to improve the shine and strength of your hair.
+Hair rejuvenation: Due to the presence of vitamin C, copper, vitamin K, and various sulfuric compounds, cucumber juice has often been used in the hair to promote healthy growth and an irritation-free scalp.
+The cooling and antioxidant properties of this juice may help relieve some inflammation and deliver nutrients directly to the site of the hair follicles to improve the shine and strength of your hair.

-Facial Scrub: You may have placed cucumber slices over your eyes before during a spa treatment, but you can also apply cucumber juice directly to the skin in the form of a refreshing face wash.
+Facial scrub: You may have placed cucumber slices over your eyes during a spa treatment, but you can also apply cucumber juice directly to the skin in the form of a refreshing face wash.
 This can clear out pores, moisturize the skin and give you a healthy glow.
 The safe use of cucumber for skin is confirmed by a study published in the Asian Pacific Journal of Tropical Biomedicine by Elsevier.

 Side Effects of Cucumber Juice

 There are very few side effects of cucumber juice, although some people have reported allergic reactions, gastrointestinal problems or kidney issues.
 Cucumbers also have the risk of pesticide exposure and trace amounts of toxic compounds, so this vegetable should be consumed in moderation.
-1-2 glasses of organic cucumber juice per day is more than enough to deliver a solid dose of nutrients and avoid the majority of these side effects.
+One or two glasses of organic cucumber juice per day are more than enough to deliver a solid dose of nutrients and avoid the majority of these side effects.